dfelinto/blender-manual/manual/physics/fluid/fluid_object.rst

    Speed of the fluid at the beginning of the simulation, in meters per second.

-.. admonition:: The direction of Surface Normals makes a big difference!
+.. tip:: The direction of Surface Normals makes a big difference!
-   :class: nicetip

    Blender uses the orientation of the Surface Normals to determine what is "inside of" the Fluid object and what is "outside".
 You want all of the normals to face *outside* (in :guilabel:`Edit mode`, use :kbd:`ctrl-N` or press